NicolaasVJ/Property-Management-Server/README.md

 # Setup instructions
 Step 1: Open the calcServerConfig.txt file contained in the PropertyManagementServer folder and edit it as desired.
-It should only have the port number.
+It should only contain the port number to be used.

 Step 2: Run the PropertManagement_KKMND_SERVER.jar file